MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRemoteAssistancePartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphRemoteAssistancePartner>: RemoteAssistPartner resources represent the metadata and status of a given Remote Assistance partner service.
+BODYPARAMETER <IMicrosoftGraphRemoteAssistancePartner1>: RemoteAssistPartner resources represent the metadata and status of a given Remote Assistance partner service.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[DisplayName <String>]`: Display name of the partner.
   - `[LastConnectionDateTime <DateTime?>]`: Timestamp of the last request sent to Intune by the TEM partner.
-  - `[OnboardingStatus <String>]`: The current TeamViewer connector status
+  - `[OnboardingStatus <RemoteAssistanceOnboardingStatus?>]`: The current TeamViewer connector status
   - `[OnboardingUrl <String>]`: URL of the partner's onboarding portal, where an administrator can configure their Remote Assistance service.

 INPUTOBJECT <IDeviceManagementAdministrationIdentity>: Identity Parameter